Make sure you understand if you need to buy a TV licence and your responsibilities regarding utility bills and phone/internet.

 Utilities and phone/internet

 Utilities are gas, electric and water.
-In University accommodation utilities and high-speed wi-fi are included in your rent, but remember:
+In University accommodation utilities and fast wi-fi are included in your rent, but remember:

 - You must not change utility suppliers unless you are responsible for paying utility costs and have the permission of Residential Services.